The Lover in Me (song)

 "The Lover in Me" is a song by Scottish singer Sheena Easton for her ninth studio album of the same name (1988).
 Released as the album's lead single on 11 October 1988, the song became Easton's first top-20 hit in the United Kingdom after a seven-year hiatus.
 The song was also Easton's final top-10 single on the US Billboard Hot 100.

 "The Lover in Me" was written by Kenneth "Babyface" Edmonds, Antonio "L.A."
 Reid and Daryl Simmons, and produced by Reid and Babyface, who were at the peak of their success at the time as a songwriting and production team.

 Chart performance

 "The Lover in Me" reached number two on the US Billboard Hot 100, becoming her biggest hit there since "9 to 5 (Morning Train)", and it stayed on the chart for 25 weeks.
-It also went to number two on the Billboard Dance Club Songs chart.
+It also peaked at number two on the Billboard Dance Club Play chart.